hrvthzslt/personal-site/content/posts/antiquarian-book-party/index.md

 ## Pascal

 I started to learn programming in the 2000s.
 I learned C# and Java, but my first language was Pascal.
 I used it for 2 years in computer science faculty once every two weeks.
-I recall building a graphical calculator with it; it took me about two months because, at the time, I only programmed in the school.
+I recall building a graphical calculator with it, it took me about two months because, at the time, I only programmed in the school.
 Playing punk music had a much higher priority than experiencing the wonderful world of Pascal.

 ### György Pongor: Standardized Pascal: Programming and algorithms - 1993